How To Put More Emotion Into Your Lead Guitar Licks

-There is a simple lead guitar trick that lets you instantly add more feeling and drama to any guitar solo.
+There is a simple trick that lets you instantly add more feeling and drama to any of your lead guitar licks.

 And don't worry...

-You don’t have to be an advanced guitar player to use it.
+You don’t require advanced lead guitar playing skills to use it.

 You don’t need to know any fancy music theory either.

 You build some musical tension with the notes you play...

 And then, right in the moment when the listener expects the tension to resolve...